yetianmed/subcortex/README.md

 ![alt test](images/logo2.png)

 We are delighted to provide the neuroscience community with a new hierarchical MRI atlas of the human subcortex.
-This repository provides the new atlas for download and stores the code used to map the atlas.
+This repository provides the new atlas for download and stores the code that was used to map the atlas.

 **I just want the atlas!
 Where can I find it?** Go to the directory called *.../Group-Parcellation/3T/Subcortex-Only/*.
 There you will find the group-consensus atlas in NIFTI and CIFTI format for download.
 To make it convenient for you to map whole-brain connectomes, the atlas is also integrated into several well-known cortex-only parcellation atlases and the combined subcortex-cortex atlases can be found in the directory called *.../Group-Parcellation/3T/Cortex-Subcortex/*.
 Continue reading below for further details and FAQs.